 Enormously pleased, yes.
-Obviously that was sort of the point.
-The Met spent £12.6 million in 2012, £9.3 million in 2013 and that's on propaganda – you know, all PR is just nice lying.
-We haven't spent any money on this campaign at all and it seems to have had quite a big impact, which is really nice.
-We're sort of run on anarchist principles here at STRIKE! so we encourage horizontal, autonomous action and it's nice to see that has sparked someone somewhere to go off and do it.
+Obviously that was sort of the point, part of the reason that we did is that the Met spent £12.6 million ($19.7 million) in 2012, £9.3 million ($14.5 million) in 2013, and that's on propaganda—you know, all PR is just nice lying.
+We haven't spent any money on this campaign at all, and it seems to have had quite a big impact, which is really nice.
+We're sort of run on anarchist principles here at STRIKE! so we encourage horizontal, autonomous action, and it's nice to see that has sparked someone somewhere to go off and do it.

 Do you hope this happens more?

-I can't incite [crimes] in the present but I think about when change has happened previously.
-Women have the vote now because women in the past went out and threw rocks through windows, through Buckingham Palace, through the windows of Downing Street, so I hope that future generations will be grateful for this present action.
+I can't incite [crimes] in the present, but I think about when change has happened previously.
+Women have the vote now because women in the past went out and threw rocks through windows at Buckingham Palace, through the windows of Downing Street, so I hope that future generations will be grateful for this present action.

-Police abuse of power is in the news at the moment because of what's happening in the US – the killing of Michael Brown and Eric Garner amongst others.
+Police abuse of power is in the news at the moment because of what's happening in the US.
 Do you think that's got something to do with the timing?

-People have made quite a bit about the timing, but we've been talking about police brutality, police racism and police corruption since our first issue two years ago.
-Since the inception of the police force, people have been campaigning against large men with sticks beating up minorities – whether that's economic or racial minorities, so perhaps its more the case that more and more people around the world are waking up to the fact that they don't want large men with sticks policing their communities.
-There's another interesting thing about the timing, that they [the posters] went up on the 13th of the 12th – the 13th of December.
-1312 which is code for ACAB [All Cops Are Bastards] – it's a bit like 420, it's like international ACAB day.
+People have made quite a bit about the timing, but we've been talking about police brutality, police racism, and police corruption since our first issue two years ago.
+Since the inception of the police force, people have been campaigning against large men with sticks beating up minorities—whether that's economic or racial minorities—so perhaps it's more the case that more and more people around the world are waking up to the fact that they don't want large men with sticks policing their communities.
+There's another interesting thing about the timing, that they [the posters] went up on the 13th of the 12th—the 13th of December.
+1312 is code for ACAB [All Cops Are Bastards]—it's a bit like 420.
+It's like international ACAB day.
 That could be why they chose that particular day.

 So they went up on Saturday night?

-I've seen like maybe kind of 15 or 20, something like that, there are quite a few and they are quite spread out around London.
+I've seen like maybe 15 or 20, something like that.
+There are quite a few, and they are quite spread out around London.

 Are any still there?

-What do you think about the reaction of normal members of the public?
+What do you think about the reaction of the public?

 I've been surprised actually that it's been overwhelmingly positive.

 For us, it's obviously not the [case] that black people are inherently more criminal.
 There are structural reasons, and some of that is because police both pursue and prosecute black and ethnic minority groups much more than they do white people.
 There is some ignorance around it, but it's hardly surprising that there's ignorance around it when the Met spend so much money trying to convince people they're not racist.
-If you ask a member of the Metropolitan police force, "are the police force institutionally racist?", they immediately go, "I'm not racist, how dare you call me racist" – they just don't quite get that we're talking about the institution and the structures that are in place in society.
+If you ask a member of the Metropolitan police force, "Is the police force institutionally racist?" they immediately go, "I'm not racist, how dare you call me racist!"—they just don't quite get that we're talking about the institution and the structures that are in place in society.